thosgood/this-weeks-finds/markdown/151-200/week188.md

          Gr(4,2) = 1 + F + 2F2 + F3 + F4

-meaning that Gr(4,2) is a disjoint union of a point, a copy of the field F, 2 copies of F^2^, a copy of F^3^, and a copy of F^4^.
-Each copy of F^i^ is called an \"i-cell\" - or in this context a \"Schubert cell of dimension i\", because there may be many ways to decompose a space into cells, but there\'s a particularly nice one for Grassmannians.
+meaning that Gr(4,2) is a disjoint union of a point, a copy of the field F, 2 copies of F^2, a copy of F^3, and a copy of F^4.
+Each copy of F^i^ is called an "i-cell" - or in this context a "Schubert cell of dimension i", because there may be many ways to decompose a space into cells, but there's a particularly nice one for Grassmannians.

 If F is the real or complex numbers, the cells F^i^ are actually open balls, and we can use this to study the topology of the Grassmannian.